OctopusDeploy/docs/docs/administration/spaces/index.md

 As always, using our client libraries offer the best chance of a successful upgrade for your existing automation, and our latest release of Octopus Client has all the changes required to inter-operate with any version of Octopus, as do most of our plugins for other build systems.
 However, due to the depth and breadth of the changes required to make spaces a reality, we weren't able to maintain backwards compatibility for the REST API in all cases.

-Please refer to release notes<!--[the release notes](Link)--> for a complete list of breaking changes.
+Please refer to [release notes](https://octopus.com/downloads/compare?from=2018.12.1&to=2019.1.0) for a complete list of breaking changes.

 ## When should I use Spaces?